MoneyTools/MyMoney.Net/docs/Charts/StockChart.md

 # Stock Chart

 When you select the "View by Security" view you will get an additional tab labelled "Stock" which will show the complete stock price history for that security.
-This will only happen if you have setup your [Stock Quote Services](../Accounts/StockQuoteServices.md).
+This will only happen if you have setup your [Online Services](../Accounts/OnlineService.md).

 ![](../Images/Stock%20Chart.png)